 —Erin M, Berkeley, CA USA

-I am 61 years old, and I’m soon to celebrate five years in OA, free from sugar, binging, negative self-talk, and over 50 pounds (23 kg).
+I am 61 years old, and I’m soon to celebrate five years in OA, free from sugar, bingeing, negative self-talk, and over 50 pounds (23 kg).

 One night I finally checked the OA website and found a meeting I could go to the next day after work.
-I went to sleep very conflicted, resistant, and angry that I would have to stoop so low as 12-Step, and I wasn’t sure I would actually make it to a meeting.
-But, that night I had a dream, where my long gone and beloved grandmother held me and said, “I wish you loved yourself as much as I love you.”
-When I woke up, I knew I had to honor that dream, and so I decided to go to a meeting after work.
+I went to sleep very conflicted, resistant, and angry that I would have to stoop so low as Twelve-Step, and I wasn’t sure I would actually make it to the meeting.
+But, that night I had a dream in which my long-gone and beloved grandmother held me and said, “I wish you loved yourself as much as I love you.”
+When I woke up, I knew I had to honor that dream, and so I decided to go to the meeting after work.

-Luckily I live in the San Francisco Bay Area where there are lots of types of meetings, and I found some that were easier for me to attend, including speaker and the Freethinker meetings.
+Luckily I live in the San Francisco Bay Area, where there are lots of types of meetings, and I found some that were easier for me to attend, including meetings with speakers and the Freethinker meetings.
 I now attend three meetings a week, have been active in my Intergroup, sponsor two people, and belong to a Freethinker Step study group.
-I learned that I actually did have a higher power—sugar.
+I learned that I actually did have a higher power: sugar.
 Sobering up from that addiction has wiped the fog from my mind, and I can now access my subconscious inner voice more often during the day, and not just through my dreams.

 —Jenne M, El Cerrito, CA USA